 While the EU’s Environmental Noise Directive provides a framework for assessing and managing environmental noise, specific permissible noise levels and sound insulation requirements are determined by individual Member States.
 These national regulations often reference international guidelines, such as those from the WHO, to define acceptable noise levels in various environments, including residential buildings.

-For example, in Poland, in case of noise coming from a neighbor’s bathroom, the insulation of the wall between the apartments is considered, for which it is required to achieve the R’A1 index (a single-digit index of the approximate proper acoustic insulation, taking into account the spectral adaptive index C) greater than or equal to 50 dB.
+For example, in Poland, in the case of noise coming from a neighbor’s bathroom, the insulation of the wall between the apartments is considered.
+The wall is required to achieve an R’A1 index (a single-number rating of apparent airborne sound insulation, including the spectrum adaptation term C) of at least 50 dB.